 Initially, we consider that the distances from each vertex to the starting vertex are infinite except for the starting vertex for which the distance is 0.
 The starting subgraph is the empty set.

-During each iteration, a vertex of minimum distance is selected outside the subgraph and added to the subgraph.
+During each iteration, a vertex of minimum distance is selected (it becomes a visited vertex) outside the subgraph (from marked vertices) and added to the subgraph.
 Then, we update the distances of the vertices next to the one added.
-The update takes place as follows: the new distance from the neighboring vertex is the minimum between the existing distance and that obtained by adding the weight of the arc to the weight obtained to reach the selected vertex.
+The update takes place as follows: the new distance from the neighboring vertex (becomes a marked vertex) is the minimum between the existing distance and that obtained by adding the weight of the arc to the weight obtained to reach the visited vertex.

 This continues until you complete the subgraph completely (or until the selection of the end vertex if it exists).
 Example: